November 1, 2021 – November 5, 2021

-Event will be sailed as the 2021 Championship and hosted by the Formula Wave Class
+Event will be sailed as the 2021 Championship Hosted by Formula Wave Class & Corpus Christi YC

 Corpus Christi, Texas